yqlbu/wireguard-proxy/WIKI.md

 ---

-Installation Client Software
+Install Client Software

 As for now, Wireguard is supported over a varity of platforms.
 The software is now supported Windows, macOS, Android, iOS, and many Linux Distributed Systems.
 You may find the client software that matches your operating system on the [Installation Page](https://www.wireguard.com/install/).

-Turn on Wireguard and enable auto start at boot
+Turn on Wireguard and enable auto start at boot on your Wireguard Server

 ```bash
 $ wg-quick up wg0